edhumbling/pgessays/README.md

 - **Search & Filter**: Find essays by keyword or topic
 - **Responsive Design**: Optimized for all devices
 - **Dark Mode**: Toggle between light and dark themes
-- **Automatic Updates**: Regularly checks for new essays on Paul Graham's website
+- **Automatic Updates**: Weekly checks for new essays on Paul Graham's website using GitHub Actions

 ## How It Works

 This website is built on top of the [graham-essays](https://github.com/ofou/graham-essays) repository, which provides a collection of Paul Graham's essays in various formats.
 The website uses Python scripts to generate HTML, PDF, and EPUB versions of the essays.

+### Automatic Updates

+This repository is set up with GitHub Actions to automatically check for new essays on Paul Graham's website every week:

+1. A GitHub Actions workflow runs every Monday at 00:00 UTC
+2. The workflow checks Paul Graham's website for new essays
+3. If new essays are found, they are downloaded, processed, and added to the repository
+4. The changes are automatically committed and pushed to the repository
+5. Netlify automatically deploys the updated website

+You can also manually trigger the update workflow by going to the "Actions" tab in the GitHub repository and selecting "Weekly Essay Update" from the list of workflows.
+Then click the "Run workflow" button.

 ### Technical Details